DressyLemon/DiscordOAuth/README.md

 Discord OAuth allow you to use discord OAuth via C# .Net, This comes with lots of easy usage on functions this is the only working C# .NET Discord OAuth on the NuGet Packages.

+# Warning

+This does not work with Framework.

 # Installation and Usage

 To download Discord OAuth, run `dotnet add package Discord-OAuth --version 2.19.0`